HashBrownCMS/hashbrown-cms/README.md

 ```

 ## Updating HashBrown
-To update the cora HashBrown version and all of its dependencies:
+To update the core HashBrown version and all of its dependencies:
 ```
 cd /to/your/hashbrown/dir
 git pull